-.
 Each Party shall designate three (3) representatives to serve on the JDC.
-The JDC shall be responsible for determining the strategic objectives for, and generally overseeing, the Development efforts of both Parties by (a) reviewing and discussing the progress of the Development Activities, including any significant difficulties encountered or anticipated to be encountered by either Party in connection therewith, (b) reviewing and approving any amendments to the then-current Development Plan (including budgetary amendments) proposed by the JPT or by representatives to the JDC; (c) determining when Phase II Development has been completed (i.e., when no further Phase II Clinical Studies or any substantial Development activities in relation thereto are required to be carried out prior to the initiation of Phase III Clinical Studies) and, if applicable, modifying the Development Plan as necessary to bring about the completion of Phase II Development; (d) determining the composition of the JPT and resolving any matters within the JPT's purview that cannot be resolved by the JPT and (e) determining the composition of the Development Plan.
+The JDC shall be responsible for determining the strategic objectives for, and generally overseeing, the Development efforts of both Parties by (a) reviewing and discussing the progress of the Development Activities, including any significant difficulties encountered or anticipated to be encountered by either Party in connection therewith, (b) reviewing and approving any amendments to the then-current Development Plan (including budgetary amendments) proposed by the JPT or by representatives to the JDC; (c) determining when Phase II Development has been completed (i.e., when no further Phase II Clinical Studies or any substantial Development activities in relation thereto are required to be carried out prior to the initiation of Phase III Clinical Studies) and, if applicable, modifying the Development Plan as necessary to bring about the completion of Phase II Development; (d) determining the composition of the JPT and resolving any matters within the JPT's purview that cannot be resolved by the JPT and (e) determining the composition of the contractors, consultants and key employees to be engaged by the Parties to carry out their respective activities under the Development Plan.
 The JDC shall meet not less frequently than once per calendar quarter, with the first such meeting to occur within one (1) month after the Effective Date.
 Upon the First Commercial Sale of the first Licensed Product to receive Marketing Authorization Approval, the JDC shall be disbanded.